capitalist/rails_slickgrid/README.md

 Rails Slickgrid is an effort to make the fast javascript grid/spreadsheet [SlickGrid](https://github.com/mleibman/SlickGrid) easier to use in rails.

+## What It Can Do
-It currently only generates the static assets into your `javascripts` and `stylesheets` but automatic grid generation is under development.
+1. Generates the static assets for slickgrid into your public directory
+2. Provides a method to include these assets in your layout
+3. Generates a slickgrid from an array of hashes

 ## Installation